-Part-time students are expected to take most of the courses in the evenings (6:30 - 9:20 p.m.) while full-time students may also take some courses during the daytime (8:30 a.m. - 6:20 p.m.).
+The majority of courses will be taught in the evenings (6:30 – 9:20p.m.) of weekdays or Saturday mornings during the semester.
 Students must achieve a cumulative GPA of 2.50 for graduation.
 Those who achieve a cumulative GPA of 3.40 and 3.67 will graduate with "Merit" and "Distinction" respectively.

 Requirements of the programme are as follows:

 Required Courses 9 units (including Research Method & Seminar 6 units and Project Report 3 units)

 The courses are classified into three areas, namely: (1) Literature, (2) Language and (3) Culture.
 Students are required to take at least ONE elective course in each area and choose ONE area as a concentration.
 They are required to take ONE MORE elective course in the concentrated area, in which they write their Project Report in the final semester.
 The total number of elective courses required for graduation is 6.
 It must be noted that only a certain number of courses would be offered in a year.